Circulation March 15, 2022

 Multicenter, Europe

-Population Adult patients with asymptomatic severe aortic stenosis (valve area ≤1 cm2, jet velocity >4 m/s or mean gradient ≥40 mm Hg) and normal LV function (LVEF ≥50%) confirmed by negative exercise testing.
+Population Patients with truly asymptomatic severe aortic stenosis (aortic valve area ≤1 cm² with jet velocity >4 m/s or mean gradient ≥40 mm Hg), normal left ventricular ejection fraction (≥50%), and a mandatory negative exercise stress test.

 Outcome Composite of all-cause death, acute myocardial infarction, stroke, or unplanned hospitalization for heart failure.